praneeth527/clickhouse-server-action/README.md

 | `CLICKHOUSE_PASSWORD`                   | `true`    | The password for the `CLICKHOUSE_USER` to be created                            |
 | `CLICKHOUSE_DEFAULT_ACCESS_MANAGEMENT` | `false`    | The default access management settings enabled for you by default by setting `1` |

+The ClickHouse logo is a trademark of ClickHouse.com and is used here under license.